 - Open settings using the keyboard shortcut Windows + I

 - Click Time & Language, then Date & time

 - Here adjust the exact time zone depending on your region.

-- Restart windows and open windows store, check problem resolved.
+- Restart windows and open the Microsoft store, check problem is resolved.

-Also, you can right-click on task manager select adjust date/time.
-From here adjust data and time according to your timezone.
+Also, you can right-click on task manager and select adjust date/time.
+From here adjust date and time according to your timezone.